-Low-income housing tax credits are being sought for nearly \$23,000,000 for partial replacement of the Court Tower Public Housing facility, but awards will not be known until June or July.
+Low-income housing tax credits are being sought for renovation of a portion of the Court Tower Public Housing facility.
+Credits totaling \$9,850,000 have been sought but awards have not yet been announced.

-Also supporting affordable housing in Oshkosh would be the Section 8 Project-Based subsidies supporting tenancies at Marian Manor and Cumberland Court Apartments totaling \$789,397.
+Further support of affordable housing in Oshkosh would be the Section 8 Project-Based Subsidies, which support tenancies at Marian Manor and Cumberland Court Apartments.
+The projected total is \$798,937.

-The Housing Choice Vouchers program will be supported by a grant of \$1,761,872, but again spending for that program will support affordable housing beyond the municipal borders.
-Projections would be somewhere between 50 and 60 percent spent in Oshkosh.
+The Housing Choice Vouchers program will be supported by a grant remaining close to \$1,761,872.
+Spending for that program will support affordable housing beyond the municipal borders with Oshkosh projections to be about 50 percent of that amount.